mt-trash/mt-trash.github.io/_posts/2017-12-03-reznikoff.md

 ---

 [^1]: Kenneth Goldsmith, ‘Why Conceptual Writing?
-Why Now?’, in Against Expression: An Anthology of Conceptual Writing, ed. by Craig Dworkin and Kenneth Goldsmith (Evanston, IL: Northwestern University Press, 2011), pp. xvii–xxii (p. xxi); Milton Hindus, ‘Epic, “Action-Poem”, Cartoon: Charles Reznikoff’s Testimony: The United States: 1885–1915’, in Charles Reznikoff: Man and Poet, ed. by Milton Hindus (Orono, ME: National Poetry Foundation, 1984), pp. 309–324 (p.
+Why Now?’, in *Against Expression: An Anthology of Conceptual Writing*, ed. by Craig Dworkin and Kenneth Goldsmith (Evanston, IL: Northwestern University Press, 2011), pp. xvii–xxii (p. xxi); Milton Hindus, ‘Epic, “Action-Poem”, Cartoon: Charles Reznikoff’s Testimony: The United States: 1885–1915’, in *Charles Reznikoff: Man and Poet*, ed. by Milton Hindus (Orono, ME: National Poetry Foundation, 1984), pp. 309–324 (p.
 323).
-[^2]: Charles Reznikoff, Testimony, ed. by Justin Parks, in Testimony: The United States (1885–1915): Recitative (Boston: Black Sparrow, 2015), pp. 517–582 (p.
+[^2]: Charles Reznikoff, *Testimony*, ed. by Justin Parks, in *Testimony: The United States (1885–1915): Recitative* (Boston: Black Sparrow, 2015), pp. 517–582 (p.
 539).
 Further references to pages in this edition are given in the text.
-[^3]: Zukofsky, ‘Program: “Objectivists”’, p.
-268.
+[^3]: Louis Zukofsky, ‘Program: “Objectivists” 1931’, *Poetry: A Magazine of Verse*, February 1931, pp. 268–272 (p.
+268).
-[^4]: Simon Cooper, ‘Handmade by Poverty: Worker Correspondence, Objectivist Poetics and the Pathos of the Readymade’, Journal of American Studies, 50 (2016), 1089–1107; Rocco Marinaccio, ‘“The Sight to See and the Will to Do”: Charles Reznikoff and the Poetics of Exposure’, Literature Interpretation Theory, 17 (2006), 105–135.
+[^4]: Simon Cooper, ‘Handmade by Poverty: Worker Correspondence, Objectivist Poetics and the Pathos of the Readymade’, *Journal of American Studies*, 50 (2016), 1089–1107; Rocco Marinaccio, ‘“The Sight to See and the Will to Do”: Charles Reznikoff and the Poetics of Exposure’, *Literature Interpretation Theory*, 17 (2006), 105–135.
-[^5]: Michael Davidson, ‘“Not Sappho, Sacco”: Postmodern Narratives/Modernist Forms in Muriel Rukeyser and Charles Reznikoff’, in Ghostlier Demarcations (Los Angeles and London: University of California Press, 1997), pp. 135–170 (p.
+[^5]: Michael Davidson, ‘“Not Sappho, Sacco”: Postmodern Narratives/Modernist Forms in Muriel Rukeyser and Charles Reznikoff’, in *Ghostlier Demarcations* (Los Angeles and London: University of California Press, 1997), pp. 135–170 (p.
 138).
 [^6]: Davidson, pp. 168–169.
-[^7]: Vescia, Depression Glass (London and New York: Routledge, 2006), p.
+[^7]: Vescia, *Depression Glass* (London and New York: Routledge, 2006), p.
 55.
-[^8]: Kathryn Shevelow, ‘History and Objectification in Charles Reznikoff’s Documentary Poems, Testimony and Holocaust’, Sagetrieb, 1.2 (1982), 290–306 (p.
+[^8]: Kathryn Shevelow, ‘History and Objectification in Charles Reznikoff’s Documentary Poems, Testimony and Holocaust’, *Sagetrieb*, 1.2 (1982), 290–306 (p.
 291).
 [^9]: Shevelow, p.
 291.
-[^10]: Kenneth Burke, ‘The Matter of the Document’, in Testimony: The United States (1885–1915): Recitative (Boston: Black Sparrow, 2015), pp. 533–536 (p.
+[^10]: Kenneth Burke, ‘The Matter of the Document’, in *Testimony: The United States (1885–1915): Recitative* (Boston: Black Sparrow, 2015), pp. 533–536 (p.
 536).
 [^11]: Vescia, p.
 32.
-[^12]: George Szirtes, ‘Introduction’, in Holocaust (Nottingham: Five Leaves, 2010), pp. 7–10 (pp. 9–10).
+[^12]: George Szirtes, ‘Introduction’, in *Holocaust* (Nottingham: Five Leaves, 2010), pp. 7–10 (pp. 9–10).
-[^13]: Theodor Adorno and Max Horkheimer, Dialectic of Enlightenment: Philosophical Fragments, ed. by Gunzelin Schmid Noerr, trans. by Edmund Jephcott (Stanford, CA: Stanford University Press, 2002), p.
+[^13]: Theodor Adorno and Max Horkheimer, *Dialectic of Enlightenment: Philosophical Fragments*, ed. by Gunzelin Schmid Noerr, trans. by Edmund Jephcott (Stanford, CA: Stanford University Press, 2002), p.
 4. Further references to pages in this edition are given in the text.
-[^14]: Etienne Balibar, The Philosophy of Marx, trans. by Chris Turner (London: Verso, 2014), p.
+[^14]: Etienne Balibar, *The Philosophy of Marx*, trans. by Chris Turner (London: Verso, 2014), p.
 72.
-[^15]: Dialektik der Aufklärung: Philosophische Fragmente, in Adorno, Gesammelte Schriften, ed. by Rolf Tiedemann, 20 vols (Frankfurt a.M.: Suhrkamp, 1973–1986), III (1981), p.
+[^15]: *Dialektik der Aufklärung: Philosophische Fragmente*, in Adorno, *Gesammelte Schriften*, ed. by Rolf Tiedemann, 20 vols (Frankfurt a.M.: Suhrkamp, 1973–1986), III (1981), p.
 77.
-[^16]: Adorno, History and Freedom: Lectures 1964–65, trans. by Rodney Livingstone, ed. by Rolf Tiedemann (Cambridge: Polity, 2006), p.
+[^16]: Adorno, *History and Freedom: Lectures 1964–65*, trans. by Rodney Livingstone, ed. by Rolf Tiedemann (Cambridge: Polity, 2006), p.
 296.
-[^17]: Adorno, Against Epistemology, p.
+[^17]: Adorno, *Against Epistemology*, p.
 26.
-[^18]: Walter Benjamin, ‘Capitalism as Religion’, trans. by Harry Zohn, in Selected Writings, Volume 1: 1913–1926, ed. by Marcus Bullock and Michael W. Jennings (Cambridge, MA: Harvard University Press, 1996), pp. 288–291 (p.
+[^18]: Walter Benjamin, ‘Capitalism as Religion’, trans. by Harry Zohn, in *Selected Writings, Volume 1: 1913–1926*, ed. by Marcus Bullock and Michael W. Jennings (Cambridge, MA: Harvard University Press, 1996), pp. 288–291 (p.
 260).
-[^19]: Reznikoff, ‘Early History of a Writer’, in By the Well of Living and Seeing: New and Selected Poems: 1918–1973, ed. by Seamus Cooney (Los Angeles: Black Sparrow, 1974), pp. 120–140 (pp. 129–130).
+[^19]: Reznikoff, ‘Early History of a Writer’, in *By the Well of Living and Seeing: New and Selected Poems: 1918–1973*, ed. by Seamus Cooney (Los Angeles: Black Sparrow, 1974), pp. 120–140 (pp. 129–130).
 Further references to pages in this edition are given in the text.
-[^20]: Dembo, ‘Charles Reznikoff’, Contemporary Literature, 10.2 (Spring 1969), 193–202 (pp. 194–195).
+[^20]: Dembo, ‘Charles Reznikoff’, *Contemporary Literature*, 10.2 (Spring 1969), 193–202 (pp. 194–195).
-[^21]: Charles Bernstein, ‘Reznikoff’s Nearness’, in My Way: Speeches and Poems (Chicago and London: University of Chicago Press, 1999), pp. 197–228 (p.
+[^21]: Charles Bernstein, ‘Reznikoff’s Nearness’, in *My Way: Speeches and Poems* (Chicago and London: University of Chicago Press, 1999), pp. 197–228 (p.
 213).
 [^22]: Davidson, ‘“Not Sappho, Sacco”’, p.
 166.
-[^23]: Adorno, Minima Moralia: Reflections from Damaged Life, trans. by E. F. N. Jephcott (London: Verso, 2005), p.
+[^23]: Adorno, *Minima Moralia: Reflections from Damaged Life*, trans. by E. F. N. Jephcott (London: Verso, 2005), p.
 224.
-[^24]: Minima Moralia, p.
+[^24]: *Minima Moralia*, p.
 225.
-[^25]: Minima Moralia, p.
+[^25]: *Minima Moralia*, p.
 225.
-[^26]: Minima Moralia, p.
+[^26]: *Minima Moralia*, p.
 224.
-[^27]: Minima Moralia, pp. 224–225.
+[^27]: *Minima Moralia*, pp. 224–225.
-[^28]: Minima Moralia, p.
+[^28]: *Minima Moralia*, p.
 225.
-[^29]: Marx, Grundrisse, trans. by Martin Nicolaus (London: Pelican, 1973; repr.
+[^29]: Marx, *Grundrisse*, trans. by Martin Nicolaus (London: Pelican, 1973; repr.
 London: Penguin, 1993), p.
 83; Capital: Volume 1, trans. by Ben Fowkes (London: Pelican, 1976; repr.
 London: Penguin, 1990), p.
 169.
-[^30]: Aesthetic Theory, p.
+[^30]: *Aesthetic Theory*, p.
 385.
-[^31]: Aesthetic Theory, p.
+[^31]: *Aesthetic Theory*, p.
 385.
-[^32]: Walter Benjamin, ‘The Work of Art in the Age of Mechanical Reproduction’, in Illuminations, ed. by Hannah Arendt, trans. by Harry Zohn (London: Pimlico, 1999), pp. 211–244 (p.
+[^32]: Walter Benjamin, ‘The Work of Art in the Age of Mechanical Reproduction’, in *Illuminations*, ed. by Hannah Arendt, trans. by Harry Zohn (London: Pimlico, 1999), pp. 211–244 (p.
 242).